Downtown Tulsa: East Village

 East Village comprises 115 acres bordered by East 2nd and East 7th Streets, Detroit Avenue and Lansing Avenue, just inside the inner-dispersal loop.
 This area boasts an upscale martini bar, a hair salon, a pet day care, photography studios, lofts, a knitting room and living arts district, among others.
 The cornerstone of this neighborhood is the fifth largest LGBT community center in the United States, the Dennis R. Neill Equality Center, owned and operated by Oklahomans for Equality/OkEq (formerly Tulsa Oklahomans for Human Rights/TOHR), with further development being planned for more restaurants, residential lofts and retail.
 Oklahomans for Equality has hosted Tulsa Pride on the first weekend of June each year since 1982.

 The development in the East Village has provided Tulsans and visitors with many food and entertainment opportunities.
 With areas like the Bond Center for large events intertwined with luxurious apartment complexes, the feeling of community is particularly strong within this area.
-The Boxyard- a shopping complex made from repurposed shipping containers- has quickly become a popular destination for local shopping and eating within the East Village.
+There is a shopping complex made from repurposed shipping containers known as The Boxyard.
 The annual MOJO music fest occurs in this region, mixing live music with local craft beers and food trucks.
-Regardless of interest, the East Village District has something for everyone in Downtown Tulsa.